 Just like sandboxing environments, there are many possible giveaways for virtualized environments.

 Since the VMs running malware don't do anything but run malware, there isn't any point in adding too many resources or needless hardware, right?
 Wrong!
 Here’s a check for a reduced size of the hard disk drive:

-Basically, if you have less than 60GB of HDD space, the malware will stop (see an example of such a check here albeit with a smaller disk size limit).
+Basically, if you have less than 60GB of HDD space, the malware will stop.
 Similar checks are done in Paranoid Fish for the number of CPUs, physical RAM, and others.
 One trick used by TeslaCrypt is checking for an audio device.
 Originally discovered by Joe Sandbox, it will exit if none is available: